LinkedIn Ads Essentials for B2B Marketers

 There are many kinds of offers you can test to see what gives you the best results, but generally, you should try to match your offer to fit your initial goal and your audience—this is something brands forget time and time again.

-If you are planning a conversion campaign and want users to engage with your sales team, your offer has to match your audience.
+If you plan a conversion campaign and want users to engage with your sales team, your offer must match your audience.
 The same goes for offers for a case study—they are only effective for those already familiar with your brand.

 These offers can be broader at the top of the sale funnel: Offers for eBooks or perhaps a webinar to match the consideration and awareness stages.
 When laying out the expectations of your campaign, be sure to match the audience, offer, and goal to have the best results.